X3I/poketwo.com/locations/silph-co.md

 Due to Team Rocket having invaded the Silph Co. headquarters in Saffron City, a Team Rocket Grunt is initially guarding the front door, preventing entrance into the building.
-After the player has saved Mr. Fuji from Team Rocket at the Pokémon Tower in Lavender Town, the guard will have disappeared, allowing the player to enter the building.
+After the player has saved Mr. Silph from Team Rocket at the Pokémon Tower in Lavender Town, the guard will have disappeared, allowing the player to enter the building.